This post has been written in collaboration with Marello

 Supply Chain Management

-SKUs and supply chain management go hand in hand.
+SKU in supply chain management goes hand in hand.
 The SKU is how you determine inventory levels.
 When an SKU is plucked from the bin to fill a Sales Order, it is deducted from the on-hand inventory.

 Inventory on-hand is as important to know as your minimum and maximum inventory levels.
 Based on lead times, it can trigger a low stock warning to prompt the purchase of more inventory.
 Inventory on hand is also a factor in when calculating the cost of goods sold.